jamiemoyes/save-the-pony/README.md

 ### Potential Improvements

+- Add a timer to gamify the app more
+- Add local leader board - Add a leader board of times, could be stored in localstorage to prevent need to implement any authentication
 - Allow for a soft reset so that the user can recreate a game with the settings they previously set up
-- Add a timer to gamify the app more
-- Add local leaderboard - Add a leaderboard of times, could be stored in localstorage to prevent need to implement any authentication
-- Add co-ordinate system to describe where the items are - to assist with accessibility
+- Add co-ordinate system to describe where the items are to assist with accessibility

 ### Testing